-INCL 350 Culture Change and Globalization 4-S21
+INCL 350 Culture Change and Globalization 3-S23

 Globalization is spreading rapidly and is causing significant culture change to all societies from traditional to folk to contemporary.
-Focusing on historical and current case studies, this course makes students aware of current cultural changes and gives them the theoretical knowledge to understand, empathize with, and assist people wrestling with culture change.
-Pre- or corequisite: Cultural Anthropology.
+Focusing on historical and current case studies, this course makes students aware of current cultural changes and gives them the theoretical knowledge to understand, empathize with, and assist people wrestling with culture change General Education Global Competence requirement.
+Pre- or Corequisite: Cultural Anthropology.
 Liberal Arts.